juandagilc/Audio-Effects/README.md

 - [**Delay**](Delay) implements a basic delay with feedback and mix controls using a circular delay line.
 It uses simple linear interpolation to achieve fractional delay times.
 ![Delay](Screenshots/Delay.png)

-- [**Vibrato**](Vibrato) uses a Low Frequency Oscilator (LFO) to modulate the delay of the input signal to simulate periodic variations of pitch.
+- [**Vibrato**](Vibrato) uses a Low Frequency Oscilator (LFO) to modulate the delay of the input signal and simulate periodic variations of pitch.
 Various types of sample interpolation are introduced in this plugin.
 ![Vibrato](Screenshots/Vibrato.png)

 - [**Flanger**](Flanger) simulates a delay-based audio effect where a copy of the input signal is delayed with a variable delay time, and mixed with the original sound, thus producing the characteristic "swooshing" sound of this classic audio effect.